 Now we have come full circle, traversing the centuries and the globe, returning to tikkun olam and inspiring us to consider our damaged world.
 In the face of it all, we shoulder our obligation to do our best, by creating some beauty and harmony and assuming the burden of personal responsibility to make the world just a bit better.
 Mark Podwal’s art is most definitely an act of tikkun olam.
 He is an artist for our world.

-Ruth Oratz is an oncologist at NYU Langone.
+Ruth Oratz is a Professor of Medicine at NYU Langone Medical Center.